AbelVM/maplibre-properlabels/README.md

 | label_style | json  | Maplibre Style for the labels |   |   |
 | label_id | string | Unique property per feature | x | feature ID |

-You can enable the `proper labels` by init them once the map is loaded
+You can enable the `proper labels` by initializing them once the map is loaded

 ```javascript
 map.on('load', () => {